gil-angeles/fitness-app/README.md

 Try it out here:
 👉 https://683f9238d7609e4bbe0635de--cool-bubblegum-736603.netlify.app/

-> ⚠️ WebSocket Limitations on Netlify
-> Important: The WebSocket server (ws-server.js) runs locally and cannot be hosted directly on Netlify, as Netlify does not support this.
+> ⚠️ Important: **Live Updates section will be empty** The WebSocket server (ws-server.js) runs locally and cannot be hosted directly on Netlify, as Netlify does not support this.
-> Live Updates section will be empty

 ---